The finance industry is a high-stakes arena where every second and data point can mean the difference between profit and loss.

 But some of the biggest wins are happening behind the scenes in the world of corporate finance.

 In corporate finance departments, there’s a mountain of paperwork and routine tasks.
-These include accounting, reporting, compliance checks, and more.
+These include reporting, compliance checks, accounting service and more.
 They’re time-consuming, repetitive, and prone to human error.

 Machine learning and artificial intelligence are changing that.